sipart/sipart.github.io/_posts/cvx.md

 	sudo nano /etc/redis/redis.conf

-If the bind line links to localhost (127.0.0.1).
-Change it to the IP address of one or more external ports, such as eth0:
+If the bind line links to localhost (127.0.0.1) then change it to the IP address of one or more external ports, such as eth0:

 	bind 192.168.0.250

+Restart the RDIS server service:

 	sudo systemctl restart redis-server.service

+Set the RDIS service to start on boot:

 	sudo systemctl enable redis-server.service

+Check status of RDIS service:

 	systemctl status redis-server.service

 logfile /var/log/redis/redis-server.log